mhindi2/GDML-WIki-Clone/Home.md

 ### Export/Import - Materials XML files

 ### Mesh Operations
+### Exporting

 ### GDML - Multi Files

-ROOT only supports GDML defined in a single file, it does not support the required !ENTITIES.
+ROOT only supports GDML defined in a single file, as it does not support the required DOCTYPE !ENTITIES.
-One option if you have such files is to open them with FreeCAD and then export with filetype gdml
+<br>One option if you have such files is to open them with FreeCAD and then export with filetype gdml

-### Exporting
+<br>this will export the loaded GDML files as a single GDML file.

+Such files are supported by Geant4.

 ### Command line utilities